Ensono/amido.github.io/docs/workloads/common/backend/java/maven_spring_profiles.md

 java -Dspring.profiles.active=foo -jar profiles-0.0.1-SNAPSHOT.jar
 ```

-## Stacks Profile Usage
+## Ensono Stacks Profile Usage

-Stacks projects have been configured with both Maven and Spring profiles in order to support the capability of being able to
+Ensono Stacks projects have been configured with both Maven and Spring profiles in order to support the capability of being able to
 easily isolate dependencies and properties between feature sets (such as cloud provider, persistence and messaging).

-The ultimate aim of Stacks is for a project to be able to deploy an instance that is as close to developer-written code as possible, whilst
+The ultimate aim of Ensono Stacks is for a project to be able to deploy an instance that is as close to developer-written code as possible, whilst
 still providing a rich feature set that projects can choose from.
-It is also a requirement to make the Stacks maintainer experience as
+It is also a requirement to make the Ensono Stacks maintainer experience as
 simple as possible and to allow developers and testers an easy way to switch between feature sets whilst providing a platform for them
-to extend Stacks with new feature sets in the future.
+to extend Ensono Stacks with new feature sets in the future.

 The use of both profile mechanisms allow dependencies and properties to be nicely ring-fenced, making it relatively easy for
-supporting scripts to be able to re-package the Stacks project and for it to be tailored more closely to a projects requirements.
+supporting scripts to be able to re-package the Ensono Stacks project and for it to be tailored more closely to a projects requirements.

-The three Stacks workloads differ slightly in their provided capability, so this text will now focus on the Stacks CQRS with Events
+The three Ensono Stacks workloads differ slightly in their provided capability, so this text will now focus on the Ensono Stacks CQRS with Events
 project as that provides the richest set of features.

 The following areas within the project have been configured to provide profile support: -